-This article looks at one battalion's action on 8 August 1918, and is largely based on a chapter of the battalion's history, published in 1932.
-The battalion in question was the 16th Battalion, CEF the Canadian Scottish, a 'kilted' battalion which was superbly led for a large part of the war by Lt-Col Cyrus Peck.
+This article looks at one battalion's action on 8 August 1918, and is largely based on a chapter of the battalion's history by H.M.Urquhart, published in 1932.
+The battalion in question was the 16th Battalion, CEF the Canadian Scottish, a 'kilted' battalion which was led for a large part of the war by Lt-Col Cyrus Peck.
 It is fair to say he had strong views on the Scottishness of his battalion which perhaps helped to create an espirit de corps within this unit.

 It is possible that even his closest friends and family would agree that Cyrus Peck was not built for speed.
 As a serving Member of the Canadian Parliament, he may have not have looked out of place in the House of Commons of Canada but as a serving officer in the Canadian Expeditionary Force, he was certainly on the large side.

 His service records tell us that although quite tall (5' 9") he weighed a fairly hefty 225lbs (16 stone).
 Despite his bulk and 'Colonel Blimp' type looks, Peck was a capable and brave soldier.

 Cyrus Peck was born in 1871 in New Brunswick.
 He seems to harboured military ambitions: as a young man in the late 19th century he travelled to the UK with the intention of joining the British Army to serve in the Boer War.
 Changing his mind, he returned to Canada joining the militia.

 On the outbreak of the First World War he didn't immediately sign up, but within three months had volunteered.
 His papers tell us he described himself as a 'broker' but other sources suggest he was in the salmon canning business.
 As someone who had served before the war in the militia he was an officer who could expect rapid promotion, and so it proved.

 Peck left Canada on 23 February 1915 with 30th Battalion of the Canadian Expeditionary Force with the rank of Captain.